PeterTrotter/brevo-tomcat-7/README.md

 	at java.base/java.lang.Thread.run(Thread.java:829)
 ```

-## Temporary fix
+## Temporary solution

-Updating the transitive dependency in the API library is the temporary solution.
+Updating the transitive dependency in the API library is a temporary solution.

 ```
 <dependency>